 Our mission is to integrate the University of Michigan’s strength in diabetes research with its robust information technology infrastructure to accelerate the search for prevention and reversal of all form of diabetes and its complications.

 Today, exciting progress in research is underway.
-The Brehm Center for Diabetes Research is using a robust system of information technology combined with the broad array of research areas focused on all aspects of diabetes and its complications to foster new collaborations within the University of Michigan and elsewhere.
+The Brehm Center for Diabetes Research covers a broad array of research areas, utilizing both lab and clinical studies, focused on all aspects of diabetes and its complications, to foster new collaborations within the University of Michigan and elsewhere.
 Learn more about diabetes

 The Brehm Center for Diabetes Research — housed in the Brehm Tower — is a new clinical and research facility located to the west of the existing University of Michigan Kellogg Eye Center Building.
 With eight floors, the Tower provides 230,000 gross square feet, housing expansion space for the Kellogg Eye Center and two research floors for the Brehm Center and other Brehm Center activities.
 Learn more.